scg-unibe-ch/ese2019-team8/README.md

 * Endpoint overview
 * Backend models and UML

+Postman test cases for the backend are located in a [subfolder in the backend](./backend/postman_tests).

 ## Authors
 This project was created for the lecture Introduction to Software Engineering, HS 2019, University of Berne.